rvlenth/emmeans/.github/ISSUE_TEMPLATE/bug_report.md

 And please, do not create different objects having the same name; to compare two or three different models or methods, give those objects different names so we can talk about them.

+**Show the actual output** from whatever function is in question -- do not pipe it into some post-processing stuff.
+The actual output often shows some annotations that you don't see if you are trying to "tidy" it.
+Nothing would make me happier than to avoid *all* tidyverse code.

 ## Expected behavior
 A clear and concise description of what you expected to happen.